Model Context Protocol Specification (2026-07-28)

 FAQ

-Model Context Protocol Specification (2025-06-18) is aimed at a advanced audience.
-Recommended background: Familiarity with JSON-RPC and client-server architectures, Comfort reading formal protocol specifications.
+Model Context Protocol Specification (2026-07-28) is aimed at a advanced audience.
+Recommended background: Familiarity with JSON-RPC and client-server protocol design, Comfort reading formal specifications written in RFC 2119 language.